nasrintamanna/ubitron/README.md

 | p99.9 | 6.007 | 3.372 | 67.810 |
 | max | 21.95 | 32.57 | **203.17** |

-Rows above 10 rad/s fell from 2.490% to 0.003% — below the measured rate of
+Rows above 10 rad/s fell from 2.490% to 0.003% - below the measured rate of
 0.008%. `merged_acc_gyro/` carries a `gyro_extrapolated` boolean marking these
 rows.

 418 accelerometer windows have no gyroscope counterpart and are skipped.

-### 4 · Attach labels — cell 6
+### 4 · Attach labels: cell 6

 Labels are per-minute, keyed by the epoch `timestamp` that is also each window's filename, so the join is direct.

-**Zero windows carry more than one of the 7 labels** — verified across all 356,461 — so a single integer is unambiguous.
+**Zero windows carry more than one of the 7 labels** - verified across all 356,461 — so a single integer is unambiguous.
 The code raises if a multi-label window ever appears rather than silently choosing one.

 68,121 windows (19%) carry none of the 7 and are dropped.

-### 5 · Fixed 4-second segments — cell 7
+### 5 · Fixed 4-second segments: cell 7

 128 samples = 4.0 s at 32 Hz, stride 64 (50% overlap).
 Only 15 of 288,340
 windows were too short.
-Tails that don't fill a segment are dropped, never padded — padding recreates the flat-line artefact that distorts variance and energy features.
+Tails that don't fill a segment are dropped, never padded - padding recreates the flat-line artefact that distorts variance and energy features.

 `seg_start % 128 == 0` recovers the non-overlapping subset for evaluation, so no
 regeneration is needed to change stride.

-### 6 · Train / validation / test splits — cell 8
+### 6 · Train / validation / test splits: cell 8

 Built on ExtraSensory's own `cv_5_folds/`: subject-wise, platform-stratified, every user in exactly one test fold.